argoproj/argo-workflows/community/sustainability_effort.md

 ### Finding code to work on

 If you have a business need, definitely feel free to work on that.
 Otherwise, you can find an Issue and assign it to yourself.
 If you're a new developer, one option is to pick one up that has the label "good-first-issue".
 Otherwise, you can pick up an Issue labeled "P1" or "P2".
-These are the Issues deemed most important to the project.

 ### Finding a PR to review